mjvatt/Machine-Learning/Task 1/README.md

 ## Data set

 You may choose any image that is professionally reasonable to demonstrate a successful compression of an image using K-means clustering in R.

+## Compression Algorithm

+Here we will compress the image into compressed images with clusters of 2, 4, 8, 16, 32, 64, and 128.

+This compression algorithm caused the original image chosen (Satellite.png) to go from 6.5MB to:

+- 2 clusters: 262KB
+- 4 clusters: 459KB
+- 8 clusters: 647KB
+- 16 clusters: 1.05MB
+- 32 clusters: 1.54MB
+- 64 clusters: 1.94MB
+- 128 clusters: 2.57MB